a-leks-icon/AIRAL/README.md

 2. **general_scripts**: Scripts written to manipulate the data of *multiple, different* languages or to extract information from the data.
 Some examples:
     - **import** translations as tiers with time-aligned segments
     - collect **duplicated, overlapping** or **misaligned** segments
-3. **debug_scripts**: Script mainly written to review datasets and files before finalizing and publishing them.
+3. **debug_scripts**: Scripts mainly written to review datasets and files before finalizing and publishing them.
 Some examples:
     - check, whether the structure of an .eaf (.xml)-file is **well-formed**
     - check, whether (hierarchical) **relations** between objects (segments, tiers, etc.) specific to .eaf-files **hold**
-4. **airal_scripts**: A few scripts written for tasks within the AIRAL project other than manipulating datasets from to DoReCo corpus intended to be published later on.
+4. **airal_scripts**: A few scripts written for tasks within the AIRAL project other than manipulating datasets from the DoReCo corpus.
 Some examples:
-    - import a .csv-file containing language data and **create** a .txt-file with **useful statistical data**, e.g. token frequencies of individual glosses, morphs and pos tags, or tuples of them.
+    - import a .csv-file containing linguistic information of a dataset and **create** a .txt-file with **useful statistical data**, e.g. token frequencies of glosses, morphs and part-of-speech tags

 ## Corflow